saketharsh/ML-project/README.md

 ---

-# Machine learning Project
-## Stock Market Predictor
+# Stock Market Prediction using Machine Learning
 ### Summarised Description
 >This Project predicts closing value of a stock of a particular day in a market, given its value of opening, maximum, minimum and volume of a stock of that day.
 * The entire code has been written in Torch and Lua